Phrogz/visual-scxml-editor/README.md

   * Unselected sub-states are not deleted, but re-parented up a level.
   * Transitions targeting delete states are not themselves deleted, but instead have their `target` attribute changed to not target that state.

-### Commands

-* `SCXML Editor: Open to Side` — Opens a visual editor tied to the current SCXML document.
-* `SCXML Editor: Add State` — Creates a new state in the state machine.
-  If any state(s) are selected states are added as children of them.
-  Also available via context menu in the visual editor.
-* `SCXML Editor: Expand State to Fit Children` — Parent state(s) selected in the visual editor will have their placement adjusted to ensure all children fit within them.

-      },
-      {
-        "category": "SCXML Editor",
-        "command": "visual-scxml-editor.fitChildren",
-        "title": "Expand State to Fit Children"

 ## TODO (Known Issues, Planned Features)